Anyline/anyline-ocr-flutter-module/README.md

 1. The license key
 2. Options field with
 -	AnylineSDK config parameter
--	“segment”: which contains the scanModes for the UI Segment (e.g. switch between Analog and Digital) - optional
+-	“segment”: which contains the scanModes for the UI Segment (e.g. switch between Auto and Dial in Meter) - optional
 3. OCR field with (Only if you want to use the OCR module)
 -   your custom training data
 -   RegEx validation